Exceptional level of private access to spectacular palaces, villas & collections

 5 nights with breakfast at the 3* Superior Hotel Albergo del Senato

-Return flights with BA from London Heathrow, 2 Dinners & 1 Lunch with water, coffee & wine.
-All entrances, including private visits to, amongst others, Palazzo Farnese and the Sistine Chapel, all local transfers, entry fees, gratuities & City tax, the services of Tom Duncan & Tour Manager, James Hill
+2 dinners & 1 lunch with water, coffee & wine, all entrances, including private visits, all local transfers, entry fees, gratuities & City tax, the services of Tom Duncan & Tour Manager James Hill

-Travel to/from Heathrow, 3 dinners and 4 lunches
+Travel to/from Stansted, 3 dinners and 4 lunches

 We do expect a reasonable level of fitness.
 For full details see our frequently asked questions.